MARINE SCIENCE DAY

 -

 Workshops are designed for 20 individuals.
-Groups larger than 20 will be divided into smaller groups as needed
+Larger groups will be divided.

 -

-Groups larger than 20 students will have different schedules and may attend different workshops
+Groups larger than 20 will have different schedules and attend different workshops/

 -